Capstone-Projects-2025-Spring/aac-go-fish/CONTRIBUTING.md

 ```
 docker compose -f compose.yaml -f compose.dev.yaml up --build
 ```
-Once the containers are running, the frontend of the project will be accessible from `http://localhost` and the backend API will be accessible from `http://localhost/api/docs`.
+Once the containers are running, the project will be accessible from `http://localhost`

 ## Additional Information